bepaald/signalbackup-tools/README.md

 > [!IMPORTANT]
 > Around version 6.26 of Signal Android (circa July 2023), the backup format was changed in a way that makes it impossible to recover from data corruption that happens across fame boundaries.
 This functionality is disabled for newer backups.
 In other cases (corruption within a single frame, the occasional bug in Signal), part of the data could possibly still be recovered, though it might require a custom function.
 You could always open an issue if you need help.
 Note that this type of corruption, where only a single frame is affected, is rare and recent versions of Signal Android usually deal with this case quite well.

-so in most cases recovery will be impossible with modern backup files.

 At the moment it has been used successfully to fix backups that were corrupted for some reason (see https://github.com/signalapp/Signal-Android/issues/8355, and https://community.signalusers.org/t/tool-to-re-encrypt-signal-backup-optionally-changing-password-or-dropping-bad-frames/6497).
 If you want to fix a broken backup, run the tool as follows:

 ```